CowboyLva/ebiomes/README.txt

 To remove blackberry from snowy_grassland the default mods snowy grassland biome has been reregistered.
 So far there is no method(dev term, look up the minetest modding wiki or doc folder in install/build minetest directory(not .minetest)) designed to remove or change a single decoration.

 Fireflies are bugged outside of mtg.
 Has been tested in Ethereal as well.

+Support for nssm is included but currently not listed in mod.conf because it greatly slows down mapgen as of march 2026.
+(Some players may be inclined to get all optional mods for something)